Temptation: Confessions of a Marriage Counselor: Plot

-Unhappy with Brice's inattentiveness, Judith sneaks out to meet Harley and they have sex again and Harley introduces Judith to cocaine.
+Unhappy with Brice's inattentiveness, Judith sneaks out to meet Harley, and they have sex again and Harley introduces Judith to cocaine.
 He demands that she leave Brice and offers to help with her business.
-When she feels like she shouldn't, Harley tells her to leave and she becomes upset and starts throwing drinks and food at him.
+When she feels like she shouldn't, Harley tells her to leave, and she becomes upset and starts throwing drinks and food at him.
 Back at home, Judith and her mother Sarah get into an argument over Harley, and about Sarah having abandoned Judith's father for the Lord years ago, which leads to Sarah slapping Judith and leaving.
 Judith refuses to discuss the argument with Brice and goes to take a shower.
 She later leaves him to be with Harley.

 Janice fires Judith immediately after finding out about her plans to quit in a week to start a new business with Harley.
 Brice discovers Judith is having an affair and heads to Harley's party.
 Brice drags Judith outside and begs her to return to him, but Judith chooses to stay with Harley.
 Brice goes over to Melinda's place where she comforts him and encourages him that things will get better.
 Judith returns to the apartment she shared with Brice to pick up a laptop and is surrounded by her mother and church members in a prayer circle.
 Sarah grabs Judith, trying to prevent her from leaving, but Harley knocks Sarah down and forces Judith to leave.
-At Harley's, Judith is outraged by his treatment of her mother and after a heated argument, Harley begins to beat her after she attempts to leave.
+At Harley's, Judith is outraged by his treatment of her mother, and after a heated argument, Harley begins to beat her after she attempts to leave.

 Melinda comes over to cook for Brice.
 She says she contracted HIV from her ex, who is revealed to be Harley.
 Brice breaks into Harley's place with Melinda and finds Judith in the bathroom bloody and bruised.
 After taking Judith to his truck, Brice goes back into the house and begins to beat Harley until he is stopped by Melinda.
 As Harley regains consciousness, he calls out to Melinda, whose real name is Karen.
 Brice threatens him to stay away from both Karen and Judith and they leave him, lying on the floor beaten and still semi-conscious.

-Cut back to present day, the marriage counselor has finished the story and Lisa wonders how the story ends.
+Cut back to the present day, the marriage counselor has finished the story, and Lisa wonders how the story ends.
 The marriage counselor tells her that Judith contracted HIV as well, but not Brice.
 Lisa thanks the marriage counselor and decides to stay with her husband.